-National Coding Week kicks off today aiming to help adults and children learn digital skills.
-With coding at the centre of the event, it seems the perfect time to announce our latest Content Catalogue partner – Rodocodo!
-It’s fantastic to add yet more amazing, high quality content into our content catalogue adding to the likes of Vocabulary Ninja, Britannica and WWF to name a few.
+Rodocodo has teamed up with us as our latest Content Catalogue partner, helping students to learn how to code!
+It’s fantastic to add yet more amazing, high quality content into our Content Catalogue adding to the likes of Vocabulary Ninja, Britannica and WWF to name a few.

 Why we love Rodocodo

 Rodocodo is the revolutionary fun game that helps teach primary school children how to code.
 From Reception to Year 6, it makes it fun and easy, removing all the complexity and frustration along the way.
 Pupils don’t realise they’re learning because to them it feels like they’re playing a game.
 With all the lesson plans already laid out and staff training that even the most technophobic teacher can understand, it saves time and effort, while offering instant class feedback.
 Plus as part of Rodocodo’s commitment to inclusivity, they’ve made a conscious effort to appeal to girls as well as boys.

 The creator of Rodocodo, Chi Dire, designed it when he was trying to teach his own children to code.
 Along the way, he realised that although coding is now on the curriculum, many teachers don’t feel confident teaching it.
 Mainly because they haven’t had training, he had this to say on the partnership,